 So, in case you came here to see me cut of a metaphorical “pinky” again, you are exactly in the right place.

 Fig.1 Many pinkies “swearing”

 I extended the architecture overview from the first post showcasing a set of deployment views.
 I choose them in accordance with most customer deployment “styles” that I saw over time and to outline configuration considerations given the variety of options.
 The focus is on deployment location and style rather than explaining its purpose in detail.
 High availability is anticipated like in the first post of the series.
 The VMs on the architecture diagrams below could represent a set of SAP application servers or web dispatcher for instance.
 The load balancer behind the private link service is natively equipped to distribute traffic across a pool of systems (check fig.4 on the first post).

 There are quite the number of possible permutations, but I believe you would be able to transform the presented cases to your individual one.
 In case I missed an important flavour causing a black hole somewhere: let me know and I might add it during the next iteration of the post series 😊

 Let’s start with the “classic”.

-Same Azure region, three stages mapped 1 to 1, no DR site
+Same Azure region, three stages mapped one-to-one, no DR site

 Three stages of S4 and three – or respectively CF spaces – and recovery through backups or service healing only.
 Have a look at the SAP docs for more context on the subaccounts strategy.